TeaBoyy/AoS_TeaBoy_Server/README.md

 4. Tested for a while now on Optik Link free hosting.
 The only issue is often dropping connection to the master server, yet it's PySnip error.
 Haven't had any grenade launchers related issues for a while (I think fixing infinite loop helped to prevent server getting stuck).

 # Scripts
 1. grenade_launchers.py.
 Guns shoot grenades.
 Grenades penetrate blocks and explode.
-Can also hold V and shoot to restore destroyed blocks (can be disabled by setting config field "nade_launcher_restore_blocks" to "false").
+Can also hold V and shoot to restore destroyed blocks (can be enabled by setting config field "nade_launcher_restore_blocks" to "true").
 2. tc_mode_extension.py.
 Allows to scale down tent placement on a regular TC (Territorial Control) gamemode.
 Gamemode field in config can be set to any string, it doesn't matter.
 Also, script reports location of a tent in global chat every time someone is capturing it.
 3. And more stuff.